 We know BioWare veteran Drew Karpyshyn was working on Anthem for some time.
 If you don’t know his name, you’ll no doubt be interested to hear that Karpyshyn was the lead writer on some of the studio’s most beloved games.
 His pen was behind the scripts of Mass Effect 1 and 2 and Knights of the Old Republic.
 Seems like there’s potential for Anthem to have a stellar plot, then.

 Talking of returning talent, Ted Reedy – composer for BioWare’s Dragon Age: Inquisition and TV show Vikings – will be behind Anthem’s soundtrack.

 Once you’ve polished off the Anthem story, there will be story-focused Anthem DLC that will be entirely free.
 At PAX West 2018, executive producer Mark Darrah explained how the team didn’t want to divide its player base between those who would pay for DLC, and those who wouldn’t.

 Anthem single-player and co-op

-Like other shared-world or ‘MMO-lite’ games, Anthem is designed around letting people play missions and activities in co-op.
-The game will support four-player co-op, and when out in the open world environments you will be able to share you experience with other players.
+Like other shared-world or ‘MMO-lite’ games, Anthem is designed around letting you play missions and activities in co-op.
+The game will support four-player co-op, and when out in the open-world environments you will be able to share your experience with other players.
 The co-op system appears to be drop-in/drop-out, too, with friends warping in to your location when they join your group.

 If you’d rather not play with others, though, Anthem’s story missions can be played as a single-player game.
 When asked on Twitter, Anthem’s lead designer Corey Gaspur confirmed that the game is designed so you can play the story alone or with friends.